eudaimoniablip/Eat-Royally/chapter-06.md

 The air in the penthouse warped.
 The ambient temperature spiked from a cool sixty-eight degrees to over one hundred and ten in a matter of seconds.
 The condensation on the floor-to-ceiling windows instantly flashed into steam.

 Yeongon was seeing fractured, overlapping colors—violent bursts of ultraviolet and infrared bleeding into the visible spectrum as her optic nerves short-circuited.
 The room spun on a tilted axis.
 She let out a manic, breathless laugh, which abruptly choked into a wet sniffle.
 She screamed, clutching her chest as a sharp, agonizing pressure built behind her sternum.
 She dropped to her knees, the impact cracking the polished black marble beneath her with the force of a falling anvil.
 Her midnight-black coat was no longer just a garment; it was a high-pressure containment vessel, and it was reaching its holding limit.
 The heavy tungsten clasps running down her ribs groaned aloud.
 It was the terrifying, metallic sound of a submarine's hull stressing under deep-ocean pressure.
 The metal warped, audibly clicking as the expanding, non-human mass beneath the fabric fought to break free.
 She convulsed.
 A sickening, wet crunch echoed through the steaming penthouse as the bones in her shoulders snapped, elongated, and violently reset themselves into a broader, reptilian form.
 At her collar line, where the top clasp had been undone during the chaos of the vault, her pale human skin was entirely gone.

 In its place was a dense, interlocking pattern of heavy copper and obsidian scales.
 They didn't just look like armor; they looked like geologic formations, slick with a thick, iridescent fluid that smelled strongly of ozone and burned copper.
 The heat radiating off the exposed scales was enough to scorch the collar of her silk blouse into ash.
 She reached up with trembling, clawed fingers—her fingernails having darkened and sharpened into dense keratin talons—and seized the top clasp.
 With a guttural, multi-toned snarl, she forced it shut.
 The lock clicked, biting brutally into the scales, compressing the celestial mass back down into the suffocating shape of a human woman.
-The pain was blinding, a white-hot spike driving straight through her cerebral cortex.
-But she welcomed it.
-The pain meant the structural integrity of the suit was holding.
+The pain was blinding, a white-hot spike driving straight through her temples.
+But she welcomed it, after all the pain meant the integrity of the suit was holding.

 _Fifty-one souls down.
-Forty-nine left._

-That thought painted a massive, toothy smile across her face.
+Forty-nine left._ That thought painted a massive, toothy smile across her face.
 Her jaw had involuntarily unhinged a fraction of an inch, revealing rows of translucent, needle-like teeth.
 Copperish, iridescent blood—the byproduct of her internal biological rupture—cascaded down her teeth, spilling over her bottom lip and dripping from her chin onto the ruined marble.

 She cackled.
-The sound was wrong, echoing like a wet willow reed played backward.
+The sound was wrong, echoing like a wet willow reed played backwards on an old turntable.
 She imagined the perfectly curated, arrogant faces of the celestial court when she finally breached the heavens.
 She wouldn't just ascend; she would tear the obsidian pillars down.
 She would rend their immortal blood to feed the dirt-dwelling humans below, drowning the ultimate 1% in their own extracted capital.
 She would be vindicated, and she would stop their extractivistic, bureaucratic machine once and for all.
 Dragging her heavy, mutating limbs across the floor, she crawled toward the glass window.
 She pressed her burning forehead against the reinforced pane, looking down at the glittering, parasitic grid of Seoul.
 The beast inside her thrashed, furious at being caged, but Yeongon forced herself to keep that terrifying, blood-stained smile.
 She was halfway to heaven, but she has never felt so heavy.

 At 4:13 AM, the air on Inwangsan Mountain tasted like pine needles, wet granite, and ozone.
 Elias Thorne did not belong, he was a creature of server rooms, tactical uplinks, and biometric data.
 He survived by reading the digital exhaust that people left behind, yet, he found himself hiking up the steep, unpaved stone steps winding into the dark peaks above Seoul.
 His laptop, his spectrum analyzers, and his thermal optics were at the bottom of the mountain, locked in the trunk of his rental car, Rolo as typical, by his side at a perfect heel.